This Day In Writing History

 "The Old Testament is responsible for more atheism, agnosticism, disbelief — call it what you will — than any book ever written; it has emptied more churches than all the counter-attractions of cinema, motor bicycle and golf course." - A.A.
 Milne

-Today's video features a reading of A.A.
-Milne's children's poem, Disobedience.
+Today's video features a reading of chapter one of A.A.
+Milne's first Winnie the Pooh book.
 Enjoy!